SohaibBazaz/Company-Management-System-Simple-Csharp/README.md

 ## How to Proceed with Setting Up the System
 **Step 1: Database Setup**
--Create the Database:
+- Create the Database:
 Based on the provided Entity Relationship Diagram (ERD), create the necessary tables and relationships in MySQL.

 **Step 2: Update the database credentials in the C# code:**
--Open the C# project in Visual Studio.
+- Open the C# project in Visual Studio.

--Locate the configuration file or the section in the code where the database connection is defined.
+- Locate the configuration file or the section in the code where the database connection is defined.

--Update the database name, user, and password with your MySQL credentials
+- Update the database name, user, and password with your MySQL credentials

 ## Support
 For questions, suggestions, or issues, please create a pull request or an issue on the GitHub repository.
 You can also reach out via email at sohaibbazaz@gmail.com  I'm happy to assist with any queries you may have.